 Makes approximately 20

-1/2 teaspoon baking soda (bi-carb soda)
+1/2 tsp baking soda (bi-carb soda)

-1/2 teaspoon baking powder
+1/2 tsp baking powder

 1 1/2 cup unsweetened and organic desiccated coconut (plus extra for the top of each biscuit)

 1 cup coconut sugar or jaggery (unrefined cane sugar)

-The finely grated rind of 1 organic and unwaxed lemon
+Finely grated rind of 1 organic and unwaxed lemon

-1 cup melted ghee or coconut oil
+1 cup melted coconut oil or ghee

-5 teaspoons of coconut milk
+5 tsp of coconut milk

-1/2 teaspoon of vanilla essence
+1/2 tsp of vanilla essence (alcohol free)

 Pre-heat the oven to 170 degrees Celsius.
 Combine flour, baking soda, baking powder, coconut, lemon rind and sugar in a large bowl.
 Mix with a spoon or your hands until just combined.

 To make the biscuits, take a dessert spoon of the mixture into your hands and roll into balls.
 Place on a baking tray lined with baking paper and press down gently with the back of a spoon or a fork to flatten slightly.
 Sprinkle some extra coconut onto each biscuit.

 Place in the oven and bake for 15-20 minutes or until golden brown (I highly recommend cooking on the longer side to achieve a nice crunchy biscuit).